ndau/chaincode_scripts/README.md

-# Validation Scripts
+# Chaincode Scripts

-This repo contains a number of chaincode validation scripts.
+This repo contains a number of chaincode scripts.

+We organize them by the chaincode "context".
+Validation scripts are stored under validation.

+# Validation
 In general, two user stories are currently supported:

 - Special accounts associated with Ndau get bespoke scripts
 - A selection of generic validation scripts is available for use by ndau users